zeekay/r2/README.md

 npx convex env set R2_BUCKET xxxxx
 ```

+Note: All of these values can also be supplied as the second argument to `R2`.

 ## Uploading files

 File uploads to R2 typically use signed urls.
 The R2 component provides hooks for React and Svelte that handle the entire upload process: